 Local Wildlife Sites (LWS) were identified and selected locally using scientifically determined criteria and surveys.
-Local Wildlife Sites Panel and Local Geological Sites Panel oversaw site selection process.
-The panels endorsed qualifying sites for the Council approval (through the officer delegated decision process).
-The boundaries were included in the Council internal and external mapping systems.
+The Local Wildlife Sites Panel and the Local Geological Sites Panel oversaw site selection process.
+The panels endorsed qualifying sites for the Council's approval (through the officer delegated decision process).
+The boundaries were included in the Council's internal and external mapping systems.

 2.3.14 In respect of the Local Wildlife Sites Panel, the local sites system duties involve staff from Green Spaces and Planning Policy Teams and the input of external experts on the panels.
 The Biological Records Centre was central to its operation.
 The work required in the maintenance of the local sites system was reported as significant and varied.
-Although there was a rolling 10-year program of site monitoring, there have been gaps in on site local wildlife site monitoring due to vacancies and backlogs.
+Although there was a rolling 10-year program of site monitoring, there have been gaps in on site local wildlife site monitoring.

 - 2.3.15 Local Wildlife Sites were areas of land that were especially important for wildlife and some of the Borough's most valuable wildlife areas.
-They have a huge part to play in the natural green fabric of our towns and countryside.
-They made up a web of steppingstones and corridors for wildlife, forming key components of ecological networks.
-It is anticipated Local Wildlife Sites will be a central component of the forthcoming SYLNRS.
+They played a significant part in the natural green fabric of towns and countryside, creating corridors for wildlife and forming key components of ecological networks.
+It was anticipated Local Wildlife Sites would be a central component of the forthcoming SYLNRS.
 The Council had responsibilities to local sites through the enhanced biodiversity duty and the boundaries were needed for the Local Plan satisfying national and local planning policy.
-The network of sites added to the character and fabric of Rotherham making it more resilient to climate change factors, offering its natural services to the local communities. - 2.3.16 The LWS panel were concerned about damage to sites from development, vandalism and poor or little management.
+The network of sites added to the character and fabric of Rotherham making it more resilient to climate change factors. - 2.3.16 The LWS panel were concerned about damage to sites from development, vandalism and poor or little management.
 Most Local Wildlife Sites were privately owned although a significant number were under Council ownership (e.g. green spaces, housing, asset management or schools).
 Whilst land under the stewardship of Green Spaces were managed for biodiversity, it was unclear if this was extended to other sites in Council ownership.
-It felt that there was greater potential for the Council to improve biodiversity present on all its sites recognising that issues such as nature recovery and climate actions are cross-cutting. - 2.3.17 A written submission was received from the Rotherham Local Geological Sites Panel (RLGSP).
+It felt that there was greater potential for the Council to improve biodiversity present on all its sites recognising that issues such as nature recovery and climate actions were cross-cutting. - 2.3.17 A written submission was received from the Rotherham Local Geological Sites Panel (RLGSP).
 It outlined the rich geodiversity of the Borough and gave examples of the important role of geodiversity in the formulation of a nature recovery strategy.
 RLGSP advocated a holistic and sympathetic understanding of landscapes and argued that highlighting geological foundations and features of an area and its (natural) sites will enhance the general public interest, understanding and engagement with the natural world and biodiversity.